MAY 22-26, 2022

 Longer disclosure windows (which may keep vulnerabilities from the public for extended periods of time) should only be considered in exceptional situations, e.g., if the affected parties have provided convincing evidence the vulnerabilities were previously unknown and the full rollout of mitigations requires additional time.
 The authors are encouraged to consult with the PC chairs in case of questions or concerns.

 The version of the paper submitted for review must discuss in detail the steps the authors have taken or plan to take to address these vulnerabilities; but, consistent with the timelines above, the authors do not have to disclose vulnerabilities ahead of submission.
-If a paper raises significant ethical and/or legal concerns, it might be rejected based on these concerns.
+If a paper raises significant ethical and/or legal concerns, it will be checked by the REC and it might be rejected based on these concerns.
 The PC chairs will be happy to consult with authors about how this policy applies to their submissions.

-Submissions that describe experiments on human subjects, that analyze data derived from human subjects (even anonymized data), or that otherwise may put humans at risk should:
+Submissions that describe experiments that could be viewed as involving human subjects, that analyze data derived from human subjects (even anonymized data), or that otherwise may put humans at risk should:

 If a submission deals with any kind of personal identifiable information (PII) or other kinds of sensitive data, the version of the paper submitted for review must discuss in detail the steps the authors have taken to mitigate harms to the persons identified.
-If a paper raises significant ethical and/or legal concerns, it might be rejected based on these concerns.
+If a paper raises significant ethical and/or legal concerns, it will be checked by the REC and it might be rejected based on these concerns.
 The PC chairs will be happy to consult with authors about how this policy applies to their submissions.

 In the interests of transparency and to help readers form their own judgements of potential bias, the IEEE Symposium on Security & Privacy requires authors and PC members to declare any competing financial and/or non-financial interests in relation to the work described.
 Authors need to include a disclosure of relevant financial interests in the camera-ready versions of their papers.
 This includes not just the standard funding lines, but should also include disclosures of any financial interest related to the research described.
 For example, "Author X is on the Technical Advisory Board of the ByteCoin Foundation," or "Professor Y is the CTO of DoubleDefense, which specializes in malware analysis."
 More information regarding this policy is available here.